Nā Haumāna’s Journey

 Nā Haumāna brings the Pacific Islands to life, through music and dance, while perpetuating the values of lifelong learning, community, ohana and the foundation of aloha.

-Nā Haumāna continues to be directed by Louella Sumler, with the blessing of Aunty Gina Kehau Redira of Kehau’s Hula Ohana.
-Along with Nā Haumāna’s Alaka’i (leaders)/ instructors, Stephanie Baney & Katrina McKenzie, Nā Haumāna has continued to grow in so many ways.
-We had our Second Annual Luau, Na Ho’omaka Hou (New Beginnings), in November 2023, with great success, and we continue to perform in various shows in order to educate the community about our culture and values.
+Nā Haumāna continues to be directed by Aunty Louella, with the blessing of Aunty Gina Kehau Redira of Kehau’s Hula Ohana.
+Along with Nā Haumāna’s Alaka’i (leaders/instructors), Stephanie Baney & Katrina McKenzie, Nā Haumāna has continued to grow in so many ways.
+We are now home to over 70 haumāna, plus an extended ohana including our sister hālau, Ha’a Hula/ Te Reva O Te Manu (directed by Kumu Malou Kamaile Smith).

 As we strive to perpetuate the cultures of the Pacific Islands, we are incredibly grateful for Aunty Noe Noe Kekaualua and Uncle Earl DeLeon, who have joined our ohana as cultural advisors.
 Under their guidance, we continue our journey of cultural learning with the foundation of aloha.